Clumsy or Cataplexy?

 Cataplexy is not a personal flaw.
 It is just something that I experience from time to time and that's okay.
 I don't need to fix it or beat myself up for it.
 I can just let it be.

-Do you experience clumsiness from your cataplexy?
-Register with our site and then share in the comments below.
+Do you experience clumsiness from cataplexy?
+Can you relate to Judy?
+Tell us more in the comments below!